 The Hoover Power Scrub offers the right mix of features and capabilities at the right price.

 Hoover Powerdash Pet Compact Review

-The Hoover PowerDash Pet Compact has decent cleaning power and costs less than $100.
-However, there are definite drawbacks to buying a machine this small.
+The Hoover PowerDash Pet Compact has decent cleaning power and is affordable.

 Having soggy carpets can lead to mold growth, and in our tests, the Rug Doctor Deep Carpet Cleaner had strong suction and left our carpets dry.

 1. Hoover Power Scrub Deluxe: Best carpet cleaner overall

 Auto detergent mix: Yes | Water capacity: 1 gallon | Weight: 18.1 Lbs | Motor warranty: 2 years